 In addition, I and Mehebub also enjoy our portion of the Mango Salsa with the perfect sweetness from Mangoes, with the punch of lemon juice and crunchiness of Onion and Bell Peppers.
 I prefer to add both Green and Red Bell Peppers while making the Mango Salsa as Pasta loves to identify the colors while having her food.
 Onion is optional but I love it as part of the Mango Salsa I make at home.

 Finally coming to the recipe, it actually is very easy to make Mango Salsa at home.
 Even a kid can make Mango Salsa very easily as this does not involve any cooking on the fire.
 Pasta loves to chop ripe mangoes with her kid-friendly knife and I try to help her with that.
 She may not good with the cutting given she is 3 and a half years old but that has nothing to do with the taste of Mango Salsa.
-I though not have used the mangos Pasta chopped for this recipe.
+However, I didn’t use the mangos Pasta chopped, for this recipe.
 I prefer to use Himsagar or Alfonso or Lyangra to make Mango Salsa but any sweet and ripe Mango can be used.

 - Ripe Mango: 2

 - Red Bell Pepper: 1 small

 - Coriander Leaves: a few (optional)

 - Dry Roasted Cumin Powder/ Bhaja Masala: ¼ Tsp. (completely optional but a Bengali twist)

 - Salt: ⅓ Tsp.